Azure-Samples/ms-identity-javascript-nodejs-tutorial/Common/msal-node-wrapper/README.md

 ### Caching

 MSAL Node has an in-memory cache by default.
-This wrapper adds support for storing msal cache in user session.
+This wrapper adds support for storing MSAL cache in user session.
 As such, a session middleware is necessary for enabling cache persistence.

 ## Information